Juanjdurillo/intro_unix/README.md

 ```

 ---
-# The while and case command
+# The while and case commands
 ```bash
 while condition
 do